SlyMike/Eachine-Tyro79-BF422-settings/README.md

 Reboot, CALIBRATE ACCELEROMETER, customize.
 FLY, CRASH, REBUILD, REPEAT!

-ToDo:
-Work out the connections on the mystery connector.

 I hope you find this project helpful, maybe it's worth a coffee?